wp-plugins/comment-contest/readme.txt

 If you want to organize a contest on your blog (some goodies, games ... to win), use this plugin.
 Comment Contest works only with comments.
 You choose some comments, set some features (winners' number ...) and the system chooses the winners.

+Thanks to P.C. from http://pc.de for the Belorussian translation.

 == Installation ==

 This section describes how to install the plugin and get it working.